Codeception/codeception.github.com/_posts/2019-12-19-codeception-4.markdown

 It is December 2019, so it means that **Codeception turns 8**.
 Through these years we reached 15Mln installations on Packagist, we are used in some well-known companies and we became a valuable part of PHP ecosystem.

 We accept congratulations [in Twitter](https://twitter.com/codeception) or [on OpenCollective](https://opencollective.com/codeception).
 If your business gets some value from Codeception it is ok to support its maintainers.
-Especially, today, when we have to maintain not one repository 32!
+Especially, today, when we have to maintain not one repository but 32!
 So, if possible, talk to your boss and ask for sponsoring Codeception.
 This means a lot to us, Codeception Team, and it will motivate us to work more on Codeception.

 We say "thank you" to all our current and previous sponsors: